wheat-eco/wheat-eco/README.md

 - Two undisclosed advisors with backgrounds in macroeconomics and blockchain technology
 - Combined experience in venture capital, tokenomics, and long-term value preservation strategies

-Our team is committed to the long-term success of Wheat-Sol and is actively working to expand our capabilities as the project grows.
-We are continuously seeking talented individuals who share our vision to join our team and contribute to the development of Wheat-Sol and the future WheatChain.
+Our team is committed to the long-term success of WheatChain and is actively working to expand our capabilities as the project grows.
+We are continuously seeking talented individuals who share our vision to join our team and contribute to the development of WheatChain and the future WheatChain.

 ## 12. Community and Governance

-Wheat-Sol is built on the principle of community-driven, long-term oriented governance, ensuring that the project's development aligns with its vision of becoming a superior store of value.
+WheatChain is built on the principle of community-driven, long-term oriented governance, ensuring that the project's development aligns with its vision of becoming a superior store of value.

 ### 12.1 Community Engagement